dspace-group/dscom/README.md

 - Color is converted to `OLE_COLOR`(stdole)
 - No support for `UnmanagedType.CustomMarshaler`
 - No support for .NET Framework assemblies with `AssemblyMetadataAttribute` value ".NETFrameworkAssembly"

+### RegisterAssembly

+- InProc Registration only will take place, if a comhost assembly is present.
+- No CustomRegisterFunction Or CustomUnRegisterFunction Attribute support
+- No PrimaryInteropAssembly Support